wincent/scalpel/README.md

 Press `<Enter>` and Scalpel will prompt to confirm each substitution, starting at the current word (unlike a normal `:%s` command, which starts at the top of the file).

+Scalpel works similarly in visual mode, except that it scopes itself to the current visual selection rather than operation over the entire file.

 Note that `:Scalpel` just calls through to an underlying `scalpel#substitute` function that does the real work, ultimately calling Vim's own `:substitute`.
 As such, be aware that whatever changes you make to the command-line prior to pressing `<Enter>` must keep it a valid pattern, or bad things will happen.

 The mapping can be suppressed by setting: